Congress introduced bill to simplify FAFSA

 “Too many students find the FAFSA too complicated to complete, so they lose access to available financial aid, causing many to abandon college education,” Doggett said in a press release.
 “Students who failed to complete the FAFSA could have received millions in federal assistance.”

 Every year, students in need of financial services can apply to receive federal grants, loans and/or work-study funds for the fiscal year to help get through college.
-In 2016, Texas State had 27,074 of 38,849 students utilize FAFSA
+In 2016, Texas State had 27,074 of 38,849 students utilize FAFSA, according to data retrieved from the Office of Financial Aid and Scholarships.

 The bill is composed of several new features such as making FAFSA available earlier in the year.
 Another feature calls to expand the program’s eligibility, allowing more students to receive federal grant money to pay for higher education in a timely manner.